jessesquires/jessesquires.com/_posts/2017-06-04-writing-better-singletons-in-swift.md

 2. Write unit tests
 3. Put this class and tests in their own framework / micro-library
 4. Add a `.shared` class property to "make it a singleton"

-If you need to prevent clients from allocating an instance, you can then mark the initializer as `internal`.
-This will restrict access to only within the framework (and tests), allowing clients to only access the `public` singleton property.
+5. Either mark `init()` as `internal`, remove it altogether, or mark it as `private` to prevent clients from allocating an instance.
+(I would recommend `internal` so that `init()` is accessible within the test target of the framework, allowing you to maintain your test suite while ensuring clients can only access the singleton.)